lindsuen/mkpasswd/README.md

 go build -o mkpasswd .
 ```

 Build for all mainstream platforms.
 Please see the `Makefile` for details.
-Releases are built on the _Debian 12 bookworm_ operating system.

 ```sh
 make all